But that’s not what he finds when he looks outside.

 “Let’s look at models that have a touch screen that you can draw on with a stylus.”

 “That’d be great.
 But aren’t they expensive?”

-“I’m going to get you what you need.
-Don’t worry about the price.
+“I’m going to get you what you need, and we’ll consider this an early Christmas present.
+So, don’t worry about the price.
 I’m about to be your father, and you’re about to be my son.
 I’ve got to make sure that you have what you need.”

 Adam looked at me as we pulled into the parking structure at the mall.
 “I love you, Dad.”

 Some laptops were under $400, and a few were well over $5,000, but some models met Adam’s requirements and were more reasonably priced.
 A Dell model with a 15 inch 4K Ultra HD touch-screen with an optional stylus for drawing on the screen, an Intel i7 processor, 16 gigabytes of RAM, a 1 terabyte SSD drive, a backlit keyboard including both a ten-key numeric keypad and a touchpad, Windows 10, and a one-year BuyMart carry-in repair-or-replace warranty.
 It was on a close-out sale for $1,449.99 with the stylus, a mouse they threw in for free, plus sales tax.

 “Yes.
 I suggest that we get a printer that has reasonably priced ink cartridges.”